 Australia and Thailand are also parties to the ASEAN-Australia-New Zealand Free Trade Agreement, which entered into force on 1 January 2010.
 Both Australia and Thailand are currently participating in negotiations for the Regional Comprehensive Economic Partnership, launched in November 2012.

-For further information on doing business in Thailand, TAFTA, and Australia’s trade and investment relationship with ASEAN:
+For further information on doing business in Thailand, TAFTA as well as Australia’s trade and investment relationship with ASEAN:

-November 2017: Minister for Justice, the Hon Michael Keenan, met Minister for Justice Suwaphan Tanyuvardhana, National Security Council Secretary General Sing Visespochanakit, and Deputy Police Commissioner, General Chalermkiet Srivorakan.
+November 2017: the then Minister for Justice, the Hon Michael Keenan, met the then Minister for Justice Suwaphan Tanyuvardhana, National Security Council Deputy Secretary-General General Sing Visespochanakit, and Deputy Police Commissioner, General Chalermkiet Srivorakan.

-August 2017: Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayut Chan-o-cha, Minister for Foreign Affairs Don Pramudwinai Deputy Prime Minister and Minister for Defence Prawit Wongsuwan, Deputy Prime Minister for Economic Affairs Dr Somkid Jatusripitak, as well as former prime minister Abhisit Vejjajiva and senior leaders from the Pheu Thai Party.
+August 2017: the then Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayut Chan-o-cha, Minister for Foreign Affairs Don Pramudwinai Deputy Prime Minister and Minister for Defence Prawit Wongsuwan, Deputy Prime Minister for Economic Affairs Dr Somkid Jatusripitak.

-August 2015: Parliamentary Secretary to the Minister for Foreign Affairs and to the Minister for Trade and Investment, the Hon Steven Ciobo, met with the Permanent Secretary of the Ministry of Foreign Affairs, Norachit Sinhaseni, and the Deputy Minister for Commerce, Suwit Mesinsee.
+August 2015: the then Parliamentary Secretary to the Minister for Foreign Affairs and to the Minister for Trade and Investment, the Hon Steven Ciobo, met with the then Permanent Secretary of the Ministry of Foreign Affairs, Norachit Sinhaseni, and the then Deputy Minister for Commerce, Suwit Mesinsee.

-May 2015: Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayuth Chan-o-Cha and Foreign Minister Tanasak Patimapragorn, as well as former Prime Ministers Yingluck Shinawatra and Abhisit Vejjajiva.
+May 2015: the then Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayuth Chan-o-Cha and the then Foreign Minister Tanasak Patimapragorn, as well as former Prime Ministers Yingluck Shinawatra and Abhisit Vejjajiva.

-November 2013: Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg, visited Thailand for the Bangkok Dialogue on the Rule of Law.
+November 2013: the then Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg, visited Thailand for the Bangkok Dialogue on the Rule of Law.

-February 2013: Then Minister for Foreign Affairs, the Hon Bob Carr, met Minister of Foreign Affairs Dr Surapong Tovichakchaikul in Thailand.
+February 2013: the then Minister for Foreign Affairs, the Hon Bob Carr, met the then Minister of Foreign Affairs Dr Surapong Tovichakchaikul in Thailand.

-May 2012: To mark the 60th anniversary of diplomatic relations between Australia and Thailand, Prime Minister Yingluck Shinawatra visited Australia.
+May 2012: To mark the 60th anniversary of diplomatic relations between Australia and Thailand, the then Prime Minister Yingluck Shinawatra visited Australia.

-August 2012: His Majesty the late King’s granddaughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.
+August 2012: His Majesty’s daughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.